-The All Monies Mortgage Clause Explained
+The All Monies Mortgage Clause – What You Need To Know!

-An “all monies clause” lets your lender use your home as security against any other debts you may have with that lender.
-For example, you have a mortgage with a lender.
+An all monies clause example is that you have a mortgage with a lender.
 You then apply for a credit card with that same lender.
-If you then default on that credit card, your home could technically be at risk because that mortgage extends over to all debts you have with the lender/bank.
+If you happen to default on that credit card, your home could technically be at risk because that mortgage extends over to all debts you have with the bank.

 You know them, they know you – they have your savings, you use their credit cards, it’s all one log-in and easy to transfer money between accounts.